A Random-Effects Approach to Generalized Linear Mixed Model Analysis of Incomplete Longitudinal Data: Discussion

+Finally, as illustrated by our real-data example, the CCPE method can produce false statistical significance.
+See discussions in the last two paragraphs of Section 5.1.
+Note that, in this case, the term ``computer'' refers to the software package used to perform the statistical analysis.
+There is a difference between a software package and an artificial intelligence (AI) tool in that the former may be fooled in some ways but the latter is not supposed be, because an AI tool is to work like a human being, who knows what is going on.
+As quoted from Peter Bickel's 2013 R. A. Fisher Lecture, ``Applied statistics must engage theory and conversely."
+To be not fooled by the output of a software package requires engaging the theory, as we have done in this work (see Sections 2 and 3), in addition to knowing how to run the software.

 Thuan Nguyen and Jiming Jiang's research is partially supported, respectively, by the NSF grants DMS-2210372 and DMS-2210569.
+The data for the health policy study were obtained under the support of Thuan Nguyen's NSF grant SES-1118469.
 The authors are grateful to Drs.
-Ryan Olson and Brad Wipfli of the Center for Research on Occupational and Environmental Toxicology at the Oregon Health and Science University for providing the data from their research as well as information and helpful discussions.
+Ryan Olson and Brad Wipfli of the Center for Research on Occupational and Environmental Toxicology at the Oregon Health and Science University for providing the data on the home-care worker wellness assessment from their research as well as information and helpful discussions.